Clastify logo

 Temperature scales

-Temperature is a macroscopic property that shows the thermal state of a body.
-It also tells us the direction of net thermal energy transfer when bodies interact.
-In everyday laboratory work, we use the Celsius scale; in thermal equations, we usually use the Kelvin scale.
+Temperature is a macroscopic property showing the thermal state of a body.
+It also sets the direction of net thermal energy transfer when bodies interact.
+In everyday laboratory work we use the Celsius scale; in thermal equations we usually need the Kelvin scale.

-The Celsius scale uses the unit degree Celsius, written °C, and is commonly referenced to the freezing and boiling points of water at standard pressure.
-The Kelvin scale is the SI thermodynamic temperature scale.
-Its unit is the kelvin, written K, and its zero is absolute zero.
+The Celsius scale measures temperature in degrees Celsius, written °C, and is commonly referenced to the freezing and boiling points of water at standard pressure.
+The Kelvin scale is the SI thermodynamic temperature scale with unit kelvin, written K, whose zero is absolute zero.
 Don’t put a degree sign with kelvin: write 300 K, not 300 °K.

 The conversion is